The-Gemini-Solution/react-assessment/README.md

 Refactor the react app to make use of functional components & hooks for maintaining the component state.
 You do *not* need to write tests to cover all scenarios or components, however some tests are required.

 ## Instructions
+- Create a fork of this repository in your own GitHub account
+- Once complete, please send a link to your repository to tim@geminisolution.co.za and CC: elrika@geminisolution.co.za.

-To run the apps from the root you can use 1 of the following:
+- To run the apps from the root you can use 1 of the following:

 ### Yarn
 * `yarn --cwd ./mock-api start` : starts up the mock api at `http://localhost:3000`